wombleton/gitlaw-nz/acts/A/Antarctica (Environmental Protection) Act 1994.md

 *   (b) laboratory animals and plants including viruses, bacteria, yeasts and fungi.

-### Appendix C Precautions to prevent introduction of micro-organisms
+### Appendix C---Precautions to prevent introduction of micro-organisms

 *   1 Poultry.
 No live poultry of other living birds shall be brought into the Antarctic Treaty area.
 Before dressed poultry is packaged for shipment to the Antarctic Treaty area, it shall be inspected for evidence of disease, such as Newcastle's Disease, tuberculosis, and yeast infection.
 Any poultry or parts not consumed shall be removed from the Antarctic Treaty area or disposed of by incineration or equivalent means that eliminates risks to native flora and fauna.